-The Topology Hiding screen allows you to manage how various source, destination and routing information in SIP and SDP message headers are substituted or changed to maintain the integrity of the network.
+The Topology Hiding screen manages how various source, destination and routing information in SIP and SDP message headers are substituted or changed to maintain the integrity of the network.
 It hides the topology of the enterprise network from external networks.
-From the left-hand menu select Global Profiles Topology Hiding (not shown).
+From the left-hand menu select Global Profiles \rightarrow Topology Hiding (not shown).

-- Click default profile and select Clone Profile (not shown) - Enter Profile Name : SM3_CS - Under the Header field for To, From and Request Line, select IP/Domain under Criteria and Overwrite under Replace Action.
+- Click default profile and select Clone Profile (not shown) - Enter Profile Name : SM3 CS - Under the Header field for To, From and Request Line, select IP/Domain under Criteria and Overwrite under Replace Action.
 For Override Value type avaya.com - Click Finish (not shown)